CarolinaUlla/delilah-resto/README.md

+# delilah-resto 🍕🍜🍰

-# delilah-resto  is an API for placing and managing orders.
+API for placing and managing orders.

 Resources and technologies used: